braxtonculver/blackwall/README.md

 ## Intended Use

 Suitable for IT professionals, system administrators, and power users who require efficient, repeatable Windows setup processes across multiple systems or deployments.
+Maybe you're just a casual user that wants to ditch the inane amount of bloat in windows.